alqithami/xmag/README.md

 # X-MAG-IDS

-**X-MAG-IDS** is a reproducible research repository for **explanation-as-communication multi-agent intrusion detection** in 5G-enabled IoT networks.
+**X-MAG-IDS** is a reproducible repository for **explanation-as-communication multi-agent intrusion detection** in 5G-enabled IoT networks.

 The key idea is simple: instead of sending raw traffic or full feature vectors, each lightweight security agent sends compact top-k explanation tokens.
 A coalition-level coordinator aggregates these tokens to detect known attacks and flag unknown/zero-day attacks.